 - Chins need social interaction and prefer to live with another member of their species.

-- Average lifespan is ten years, but some chins live more than 20 years when given exceptional care.
+- This rodent's lifespan averages about 10 years, but some chins live more than 20 years when given exceptional care.

-Not all pet rodents are equally welcome across the USA.
-California and Hawaii in particular exclude some pet rodents in order to protect their natural wild animal populations and environments.
+Not all pet rodents are equally welcome across the United States.
+California and Hawaii, in particular, exclude some pet rodents in order to protect their natural wild animal populations and environments.
 A good rule of thumb to follow is that if you can buy a particular rodent at a major local pet store, it is probably legal to keep the animal where you live.
-However, it's always safest to check with your local department of natural resources to make sure you aren't going to break any laws.
+However, it's always safest to check with your local Department of Natural Resources to make sure you aren't going to break any laws.
 Doing this before you purchase or adopt a rodent can save you the heartache of having to give the animal up later on.